 - Guide 1: How to Remove Your browser is managed by your organization from Windows.

-- Guide 2: Get rid of Your browser is managed by your organization from Mac OS X.
+- Guide 2: Get rid of Your browser is managed by your organization on Mac OS X.

-- Guide 3: Remove Your browser is managed by your organization from Google Chrome.
+- Guide 3: Remove Your browser is managed by your organization in Google Chrome.